 The Visiting Professor is expected to be in Vancouver for the duration of their contract.
 The duration of the appointment can range from two weeks to a full 13-week semester.
-The journalist will participate in teaching during the winter semester (either in Term 1: September to December. or Term 2: January to April), either contributing to existing courses or teaching a new course, interact with students and deliver one public talk.
+The journalist will participate in teaching during the winter semester (either in Term 1: September to December. or Term 2: January to April), either contributing to existing courses or teaching a new course, interacting with students and delivering one public talk.

 The ideal candidate will have:

 - Substantial experience in journalism across platforms (print, broadcast and digital)

 - A proven record of editorial leadership in the field of journalism

 - A track record of working in a collegiate and collaborative environment

 - Capacity to contribute to a technology-enriched and community-engaged educational setting

 The School of Journalism provides office space and administrative support, a robust research setting with high quality Master’s students and contact with other professors in the School, at UBC, and in neighbouring universities.

 Preference will be given to candidates with experience of teaching and mentoring journalism students at a graduate level.
 The candidate will be selected by a hiring committee composed of the School’s director and faculty.